RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Looking Ahead

-The benchmark is also readily able to be extended to encompass additional open challenges in robotics, we discuss several here although this is not a comprehensive list.
-To promote accessibility the benchmark is designed to be completed by a single-arm system yet could easily be extended to assess multi-agent planning and dual-arm coordination \cite{Chatzilygeroudis2020BenchmarkObjects} by removing the rigidly attached beam and using systems with multiple manipulators.
-Another simple extension of the current benchmark is to assess disassembly rather than assembly as the search space for assembly can be reduced by first solving the disassembly problem~\cite{AssembleThemAll}.
-Another possible extension is to expand the assembly problem into 3D by designing additional parts that build upon the base set of parts, this would bring with it additional challenges in path planning and collision avoidance.
-Extending the simulation environment as discussed in Sec.~\ref{sec:simulation} would open additional opportunities for a separate virtual benchmark and enable learning-based assembly methods.
-Finally, removing the fiducial markers from the beams would extend the benchmark to include challenges in object identification and pose estimation whilst making the benchmark closer reflect the real-world problem.
+RAMP supports easy extension to additional open challenges in robotics, some of which we discuss here.
+The benchmark is currently designed to be completed by a single-arm system but it could easily be extended to assess multi-agent planning and dual-arm coordination~\cite{Chatzilygeroudis2020BenchmarkObjects} by removing the rigidly attached beam and using systems with multiple manipulators.
+Another important extension is to assess disassembly rather than assembly as the search space for assembly can be reduced by first solving the disassembly problem~\cite{AssembleThemAll}.
+The assembly problem can also be extended to 3D by designing additional parts that build upon the base set of parts, this would bring with it additional challenges in path planning and collision avoidance.
+In addition, extending the simulation environment as discussed in Sec.~\ref{sec:simulation} would open additional opportunities for a separate virtual benchmark and enable learning-based assembly methods.
+Finally, removing the fiducial markers from the beams would extend the benchmark to include challenges in object identification and pose estimation whilst making the benchmark a more accurate representation of the real-world problem.